-The reputational damage to the Issuer's business and global brand would be severe if the Issuer were found to have breached AML, anti-bribery and corruption or sanctions requirements.
-The Issuer's reputation could also suffer if the Issuer is unable to protect the Issuer's customers' bank products and services from being used by criminals for illegal or improper purposes.
+The reputational damage to the Issuer's business and global brand would be severe if the Issuer were found to have breached AML or sanctions requirements.
+The Issuer's reputation could also suffer if the Issuer is unable to protect the Issuer's customers or the Issuer's business from being used by criminals for illegal or improper purposes.

-In addition, while the Issuer reviews its relevant counterparties' internal policies and procedures with respect to such matters, the Issuer, to a large degree, relies upon its relevant counterparties to maintain and properly apply their own appropriate compliance procedures and internal policies.
-Such measures, procedures and internal policies may not be completely effective in preventing third parties from using the Issuer's (and the Issuer's relevant counterparties') services as a conduit for illicit purposes (including illegal cash operations) without the Issuer's (and the Issuer's relevant counterparties') knowledge.
-If the Issuer is associated with, or even accused of being associated with, breaches of AML, anti-terrorism or sanctions requirements, the Issuer's reputation could suffer and/or the Issuer could become subject to fines, sanctions and/or legal enforcement (including being added to "black lists" that would prohibit certain parties from engaging in transactions with it), any one of which could have a material adverse effect on the Issuer's operating results, financial condition and prospects.
+In addition, while the Issuer reviews its relevant counterparties' internal policies and procedures with respect to such matters, the Issuer, to a large degree, relies upon its relevant counterparties to maintain and properly apply their own appropriate anti-money laundering procedures.
+Such measures, procedures and compliance may not be completely effective in preventing third parties from using the Issuer's (and the Issuer's relevant counterparties') services as a conduit for money laundering (including illegal cash operations) without the Issuer's (and the Issuer's relevant counterparties') knowledge.
+If the Issuer is associated with, or even accused of being associated with, or becomes a party to, money laundering, then the Issuer's reputation could suffer and/or the Issuer could become subject to fines, sanctions and/or legal enforcement (including being added to any "black lists" that would prohibit certain parties from engaging in transactions with it), any one of which could have a material adverse effect on the Issuer's operating results, financial condition and prospects.